kahny/hangman/README.md

 hangman
 =======

-creating hangman with angular and rails
+Creating hangman using angular and rails